Eczbek/xieite/docs/threads/Interval/stop.md

 &nbsp;

 ## Description
 Stops a `xieite::threads::Interval`, and further callback calls.
-Immediately returns execution to the caller thread, without waiting for the loop to complete
+Immediately returns execution to the caller thread, without waiting for the loop to complete.

 &nbsp;

-## Synopsis
+## Synopses
+#### 1)
 ```cpp
 void stop() noexcept;
 ```